GaiaNet-AI/docs/docs/node-guide/customize.md

 To replace GaiaNet node's default LLM with an alternative finetuned model, you will need to make changes to the model file, prompt template, and model context length parameters.
 Those parameters vary depending on the model, but they can be found on the [gaianet Huggingface organization](https://huggingface.co/gaianet)'s model cards.
-For example, the following command changes the LLM to a Llama 3 8B model with an 8k (8192 tokens) context length.
+For example, the following command changes the LLM to a Llama 3 8B model.

 ```
 gaianet config \
   --chat-url https://huggingface.co/gaianet/Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-Q5_K_M.gguf \
-  --chat-ctx-size 8192 \
+  --chat-ctx-size 4096 \
   --prompt-template llama-3-chat
 ```